 Lenders may also look at your debt to income ratio (also known as your DTI ratio).
 This metric helps them evaluate how much additional debt you can handle and how much of a credit risk you pose.
 Though your DTI ratio isn’t one of the key factors used to calculate your credit scores, it can still have a significant impact on your ability to get credit.

 To figure out your DTI ratio, first add up all your monthly debt obligations.
 (These may include your monthly credit card payments, loan repayments and other financial obligations, such as alimony.)
 Then divide the sum by your monthly pretax income.

 The ideal DTI ratio for getting a mortgage

 There’s no “magic number” when it comes to the ideal DTI ratio for first-time homebuyers.
 The preferred range varies by lender, but there are some general limits you’ll want to note.
 The Consumer Financial Protection Bureau recommends a DTI no higher than 43% to get a qualified mortgage.
 And in May 2017, Fannie Mae recently raised its maximum DTI for borrowers to 50% from 45%.
 Keep in mind, though — that’s the max.
 We recommend trying to keep your DTI ratio below 43% to stay on the safe side.

 - If your DTI ratio is higher than you’d like, try to lower it.
 The two ways to do so are to pay off your debt or increase your income.
-Consider asking for a raise, refinancing your loans or even taking on a side hustle if you have the time.
+Consider asking for a raise or refinancing your loans.
+For some, taking on a side job might be an option.